 North Wales & Cheshire Wedding Photography.

 2015 was a really busy year for me and I really enjoyed photographing all of the weddings and engagement shoots this year.
-Here follows a summary of my 2015 as a wedding photographer:
+Here follows a summary of my favourite moments from 2015 as a wedding photographer:

 Tracey & John at Llyndir Hall Hotel, Rossett:

 This was my first wedding of 2015 and the weather managed to hold out just long enough to get some photographs outside in the hotel grounds, until we all had to run inside because the heavens opened!
 Tracey and John were a really fun couple to work with and were open to suggestions, which made my job really easy.
 They had explained to me in the pre wedding meeting that they wanted very natural photographs and this is what I provided.

 Linda & Eddie’s wedding at Ness Botanic Gardens in Neston: